pigglegiggle/pigglegiggle/README.md

-# Hey, I'm Sin! 👋 I'm a backend developer and currently studying Information Technology and Business Information Technology at KMITL.
+Hey, I'm Sin! 👋 I'm a backend developer and currently studying Information Technology and Business Information Technology at KMITL.
 I love solving complex problems with code and building scalable backend systems, especially with Golang.

 ## About Me
 - 🧑‍💻 Backend developer with a passion for Golang and building efficient APIs.
-- 🎓 A student at KMITL, focusing on IT and Business Information Technology.
+- 🎓 A student at KMITL, Business Information Technology.
-- 💡 I’m always exploring ways to integrate tech with business to create real-world solutions.
 - 📚 I enjoy learning new technologies and improving my skills with every project I take on.

 ## Tech Stack